Home

 He was Director of Self-government and Land Claims for the Assembly of First Nations, Ottawa (1988-91) and co-chair of the 1992 Federal-Provincial constitutional round on aboriginal issues (Work Group III).

-He recently co-authored Tribal Boundaries in the Nass Watershed (UBC Press, 1998), which has been reviewed as an important example of how to connect research with elders and the contemporary issue of land claims overlaps.
+He co-authored Tribal Boundaries in the Nass Watershed (UBC Press, 1998), which has been reviewed as an important example of how to connect research with elders and the contemporary issue of land claims overlaps.
 He also authored the First Nations Governance Handbook: A Resource Guide for Effective Councils (Canada: 2002), which sets out best practices for First Nations leaders.

 Based on his extensive experience with traditional and contemporary governance, and the First Nations Governance Handbook he authored, he was invited in March-April 2002 to tour aboriginal communities and organizations throughout Australia and then to present in Canberra, ACT, several papers at two separate conferences: one on aboriginal policy and the other on aboriginal governance.